pagkly/Zed/Investopedia3/NYSE Composite Index.md

 NYSE Composite Index
 ## What Is the NYSE Composite Index?

-The NYSE Composite Index measures the performance of all common stocks listed on the [New York Stock Exchange](https://www.investopedia.com/terms/n/nyse.asp), including [American Depositary Receipts](https://www.investopedia.com/terms/a/adr.asp) issued by foreign companies, [Real Estate Investment Trusts](https://www.investopedia.com/terms/r/reit.asp) and tracking stocks.
-The weights of the index constituents are calculated on the basis of their free-float [market capitalization](https://www.investopedia.com/terms/m/marketcapitalization.asp).
-The index itself is calculated on the basis of price return and [total return](https://www.investopedia.com/terms/t/totalreturn.asp), which includes dividends.1
+The NYSE Composite Index measures the performance of all common stocks listed on the [[New York Stock Exchange]](https://www.investopedia.com/terms/n/nyse.asp), including [[American Depositary Receipts]](https://www.investopedia.com/terms/a/adr.asp) issued by foreign companies, [[Real Estate Investment Trusts]](https://www.investopedia.com/terms/r/reit.asp) and tracking stocks.
+The weights of the index constituents are calculated on the basis of their free-float [[market capitalization]](https://www.investopedia.com/terms/m/marketcapitalization.asp).
+The index itself is calculated on the basis of price return and [[total return]](https://www.investopedia.com/terms/t/totalreturn.asp), which includes dividends.1

 The breadth of the NYSE Composite Index ([NYA](https://www.investopedia.com/markets/quote?tvwidgetsymbol=nya)) makes it a far better indicator of market performance than narrow indexes that have far fewer components.